 Our reagents portfolio contains antibodies from diverse sources, including classic hybridomas which have been sequenced for re-creation via recombinant production.
 This means that while the reagent was originally discovered by immunizing an animal, the products available for purchase are completely animal-free.
 Other sources of antibodies include human B-cell sequencing, as well as antibodies discovered by phage display.

 We also support the sequencing of existing hybridoma and ascites-derived antibodies to enable animal-free recombinant production.
 We provide high-throughput (NGS) hybridoma sequencing and antibody protein sequencing services to customers worldwide.
-To learn more about sequencing existing antibodies, view our presentation below, given as part of a webinar series organized by the US National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), the PETA International Science Consortium Ltd., and the European Union Reference Laboratory for alternatives to animal testing (EURL ECVAM).
+To learn more about sequencing existing antibodies, view our presentation, given as part of a webinar series organized by the US National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), the PETA International Science Consortium Ltd., and the European Union Reference Laboratory for alternatives to animal testing (EURL ECVAM).

 If you want or need antibodies or proteins that have been made without animals or animal-derived components, you can be assured that every product available from Absolute Antibody will suit your requirements.
 View the full catalog here, and contact us here for more information.